 2. VINCENT FREEMAN IN GATTACA

 In a futuristic world where reproductive technology (ie. genetic mutation) clearly separates the perfect from the imperfect, a simple janitor with a poor health record and a short life expectancy isn’t likely to achieve his dream of going to space.
 That’s the reality for Vincent Freeman, played by actor Ethan Hawke, until he begins cleaning Gattaca Aerospace Corporation and gains access to the genetic material of Jude Law’s character: former swimming star Jerome Eugene Morrow.
-Despite it’s all-star cast, this sci-fi film didn’t do so well at the box office.
-It did however receive positive reviews from critics and an Oscar nomination for Best Art Direction in 1998.
+Despite its all-star cast, this sci-fi film didn’t do so well at the box office.
+It did, however, receive positive reviews from critics and an Oscar nomination for Best Art Direction in 1998.

 3. GOD (IN JANITOR FORM,) IN BRUCE ALMIGHTY

-In this 2003 blockbuster comedy Morgan Freeman starts alongside Jim Carrey to tell the story of Bruce Nolan, a TV news reporter (played by Carrey) who gets fired from his job and blames God for his misfortune.
+In this 2003 blockbuster comedy Morgan Freeman stars alongside Jim Carrey to tell the story of Bruce Nolan, a TV news reporter (played by Carrey) who gets fired from his job and blames God for his misfortune.
 God, played by Morgan Freeman, then comes to earth (disguised as an office cleaner) and gives the man the opportunity to be him for one week.
 The result is a mess of problems and heartbreak most janitors aren’t prepared to clean up!
 Interestingly, Jim Carrey actually worked as a janitor himself before getting into acting!

 4. JOE DIRT IN JOE DIRT

 This rags to riches story begins with a down-on-his-luck janitor named Joe, who was abandoned by his parents at a young age.
 Joe lands his first janitorial job while on the road to finding his long-lost family, but it isn’t until he begins cleaning a radio station in Los Angeles that he becomes an overnight media sensation and ultimately finds his parents through his newfound fame.
-Unfortunately the role of Joe Dirt didn’t get actor David Spade any Oscar nods, but it was fairly successful at the box office.
+Unfortunately, the role of Joe Dirt didn’t get actor David Spade any Oscar nods, but it was fairly successful at the box office.

 5. ARGUS FILCH IN THE HARRY POTTER SERIES

-Though Argus Filch, played by actor David Bradley, was supposedly employed by Hogwarts School of Witchcraft and Wizardry to keep the castle clean and tidy, you’d be hard pressed to find him doing much cleaning in any of the 8 Harry Potter movies.
-Instead he could usually be found skulking around with his cat Mrs. Norris, looking for opportunities to tattle on students who were up to no good.
+Though Argus Filch, played by actor David Bradley, was supposedly employed by Hogwarts School of Witchcraft and Wizardry to keep the castle clean and tidy, you’d be hard-pressed to find him doing much cleaning in any of the 8 Harry Potter movies.
+Instead, he could usually be found skulking around with his cat Mrs. Norris, looking for opportunities to tattle on students who were up to no good.
 And while he certainly makes a good whiney, cantankerous squib, you may also recognize Bradley as the much cooler (albeit equally as cranky) Lord Walder Frey in Game of Thrones.